Jean-Paul Nutraceutical ColloRX Advance Lanosterol Eye Drop

-Jean-Paul Nutraceutical (JPN) ColloRX Lanosterol Eye Drop (10ml)
+Jean-Paul Nutraceutical (JPN) ColloRX Advance Lanosterol Eye Drop (10ml)

 Lanosterol is the only eye drop on the planet currently that has a real therapeutic effect on cataracts.

 Note: This is a fragile item and requires refrigeration.
-Contents should be used within a month of opening and application, and discarded thereafter.
+Contents should be used within two months of opening and application and discarded thereafter.

 Cataracts affect thousands of dogs around the world and is the leading cause of blindness.
 Cataracts are formed from cross-linking, a process whereby glycated proteins bind with other proteins and form large insoluble amounts of damaged protein that can accumulate in and disrupt the natural arrangement of the lens crystallin fibres.
 Factors that contribute to this cross-linking include inflammation, inflammatory cytokines produced in generalized allergies, food sensitivities and environmental factors such as excessive direct UV exposure.
 Currently the only real solution is surgery as many other earlier therapeutic eye drops (1,2,3,4,5,6) for cataracts has shown only limited success.

 Lanosterol has shown to be the only compound implicated as a potential agent to reverse and ‘dissolve’ cataracts in dogs as shown by Zhao et al. in 2015 (7).
 They discovered mutations in lanosterol synthase (LSS) that contributed to congenital cataracts in three children from a Caucasian family.
 LSS synthesizes lanosterol which is a naturally occurring steroid in the lens.
 It is similar to cholesterol.
 Lanosterol is a tetracyclic triterpenoid and is the compound from which all animal and fungal steroids are derived.